 Maturity Period.
 You may encounter some increased aggression and renewed testing for position and authority, however

 if you have spent lots of time with your dog and trained consistently and regularly, then this should not present itself as a problem - in fact, you may hardly notice this change, it is just something to keep in mind.

 Continue to train your dog during this period.
 It is possible that your dog may have another fear period between 12 - 16 months of age.

 Regardless of your reason for acquiring a puppy, you'll have to win it over.
 You, not your dog, will have to create a safe and secure environment with ongoing training if your pup is to develop into a well-mannered family member instead of a thug or a burden.

 Dogs are animals, not human beings.
-They are instinctively pack animals.
-In every pack there is at least one sometimes more than one leader, who tends to make most of the decisions.
-Usually the pack will have at least one and possibly more breeding male and breeding females.
+They are motivated and think as a pack animals In every pack, there is at least one sometimes more than one leader, who tends to make most of the decisions.
+Usually, the pack will have at least one and possibly more breeding males and females.

-In reality there is no such thing as an Alpha in a Wolf pack it is a family unit, father mother and various ages of offspring.
+In reality, there is no such thing as an Alpha in a Wolf pack.
+It is a family unit, father mother and various ages of offspring.
 We got the idea of Alpha by observing Wolves in captivity.
-Unfortunately none of those Wolves were relate so squabbles and fights broke out over hierarchy.
+Unfortunately, none of those Wolves were related so squabbles and fights broke out over hierarchy.

 All the other members of the pack form a hierarchy in which everyone has a place.
 Your dog is not a wolf, and though we have tended to think Alpha is an important position. new scientific knowledge and observation of Wolves in the wild have totally disproved this idea.